leochiu-a/universal-agents/packages/cli/README.md

 # @universal-agents/cli

 A lightweight CLI that bootstraps Universal Agents projects.
-The initial `init` command copies the repository's `AGENTS.md` manifest into any target directory so new projects inherit the same control manifest.
+The `init` command copies the repository's `AGENTS.md` manifest into any target directory so new projects inherit the same control manifest, while the `create` commands scaffold empty rule/skill stubs under `.agents/`.

 ## Usage